 HOW IT'S DONE:

 -Shuffle the deck so that everyone can see you are not preparing the deck in any way.
-(Don't comment on this, just do it.)
+(Don't comment on this, jus

 - Fan out the cards in your hand, and have someone pick a card.